Fast Approximation Algorithms for Piercing Boxes by Points: Data structure for maintaining weights of boxes

 \begin{lemma} \lemlab{high} Let $\cell$ be a cell of $\Partition$, let $\S_{\cell}\subseteq \Boxes$ be a multiset of boxes whose boundaries intersect $\cell$, let $ \I^i_{\cell}= \Set{ \projY{\bb}{x_i}}{ \bb \in \S_{\cell} \text{ and } \projY{\cell}{x_i} \not\subset \projY{\bb}{x_i}}$ be the multiset of $x_i$-projections of boxes in $\S_{\cell}$ whose $i$-sides intersect $\cell$.
 For an arbitrary box $\bb$, we have

 \end{lemma}

 We build a $d$-dimensional tree $\Tree$ on $\Partition$ analogously to the 2D case.
 Let $z$ be a leaf of $\Tree$, and let $\Box_z$ be the cell corresponding to $z$ .
 We construct a segment tree $\Psi_z^i$ on $Z_{\Box_z}^i$ for each $i\in\{1,..,d\}$.
 The operations of the data structure as well as the analysis are identical to the 2D case and hence we omit the details.
-We get the following lemma. \begin{lemma} \lemlab{data-structure} Let $\Boxes$ be a set of $n$ axis-aligned rectangles in $\Re^d$.
-A data-structure can be constructed in $O(n^{(d+1)/2}\log n)$ time that supports every operation specified in \defref{arr:ds}. \end{lemma}
+We get the following lemma.